How

 The

-least expensive CJ750 siecars motorcycles are
+least expensive CJ750 sidecars motorcycles are

 the stock PLA CJ750 especially ones with 6V engines.